 LRHA will keep confidential any information that the participant submits in requesting an emergency transfer, and information about the emergency transfer, unless the participant gives LRHA written permission to release the information on a time-limited basis, or disclosure of the information is required by law or required for use in an eviction proceeding or hearing regarding termination of assistance from the covered program.
-This includes keeping confidential the new location of the dwelling unit of the tenant, if one is provided, from the person or persons that committed an act of domestic violence, dating violence, sexual assault, or stalking against the tenant.
-See the Notice of Occupancy Rights under the Violence against Women Act for All Tenants for more information about LRHA's responsibility to maintain the confidentiality of information related to incidents of domestic violence, dating violence, sexual assault, or stalking.
+This includes keeping confidential the new location of the dwelling unit of the tenant, if one is provided, from the person or persons that committed an act of domestic violence, dating violence, sexual assault, stalking, and/or human trafficking against the tenant.
+See the Notice of Occupancy Rights under the Violence against Women Act for All Tenants for more information about LRHA's responsibility to maintain the confidentiality of information related to incidents of domestic violence, dating violence, sexual assault, stalking, and/or human trafficking.